ChervovNikita/gsmformer-ppi/README.md

     This script will create the  descriptor files (straight and flipped) for each protein chain in the folder *processed/descriptors*.

 4. Graph construction

      In this work, we constructed an amino-acid/residue interaction graph defined as G(V, E), using the 3D coordinates of atoms from PDB files.
 The nodes or vertices (v ∈ V) are amino acid residues, and the edges (e ∈ E) denote the proximity between residues, including hydrogen bonds,hydrophobic interactions, or spatial proximity associations.
 The proximity or interaction of two residues was contingent upon the Euclidean distance of any given pair of atoms (one from each residue) being less than the threshold value of 8 angstroms (Å).

      Please, follow the next steps to generate the graphs:

-     a.
-Create a folder called *masif_features* at the same level as the *gsmformer-ppi* model.
+     1. Create a folder called *masif_features* at the same level as the *gsmformer-ppi* model.

-     b.
-Inside this folder, you must create two directories called *raw* and *processsed*.
+     2. Inside this folder, you must create two directories called *raw* and *processsed*.
 In the folder *raw* place all the PDB files of your dataset.

-     c.
-Run the script `proteins_to_graphs.py`
+     3. Run the script `proteins_to_graphs.py`
         ``` bash
         python protein_to_graphs.py
         ```
 5. Train the model

-    a.
-Put your dataset splits with labels (train, validation, test) in `.npy` format in the same folder *processed/descriptors*.
+    1. Put your dataset splits with labels (train, validation, test) in `.npy` format in the same folder *processed/descriptors*.

-    b.
-Create a folder called *logs* inside `gsmformer-ppi`.
+    2. Create a folder called *logs* inside `gsmformer-ppi`.

-    c.
-Run `bash run_all_simple.sh` to train all the models.
+    3. Run `bash run_all_simple.sh` to train all the models.